 - You will see graders keeping our rural roads in shape.

-2 [in combination] North American A student of a specified grade in a school: first-grader
+3 [in combination] North American A pupil of a specified grade in a school: a first-grader

 More example sentences

 - The majority of my time has been spent working with the oldest students at our school - eighth graders.